Duncan II of Scotland: Reign and death

 Sending away his support troops soon backfired.
-The Lowland rebels seem to have ceased their activities, but Donald had spent the intervening months rebuilding his army and political support.
+The Lowlands rebels seem to have ceased their activities, but Donald had spent the intervening months rebuilding his army and political support.
 In November 1094, Donald led his army to the Lowlands and confronted his nephew.
 On 12 November, Duncan was ambushed and killed in battle, having reigned for less than seven months.
 Primary sources are unclear about the exact manner of his death.
 The Annals of Inisfallen report that "Donnchadh [Duncan] son of Mael Coluim [Malcolm], king of Alba, was slain by Domnall [Donald], son of Donnchadh [Duncan].
 That same Domnall, moreover, afterwards took the kingship of Alba."
 The Annals of Ulster report that "Donnchad son of Mael Coluim, king of Scotland, was treacherously killed by his own brothers Domnall and Edmond".
 As Duncan had no brothers by those names, the text probably points to his uncle Donald and half-brother Edmund, though later texts identify a noble by the name of Máel Petair of Mearns (Malpeder) as the actual murderer.

 William of Malmesbury later reported that Duncan was "murdered by the wickedness of his uncle Donald".
 Florence of Worcester reported that Duncan was killed, but never states who killed him.
-In Chronicle of the Picts and Scots (1867), there is a 13th-century entry recording that Duncan was killed by Máel Petair (Malpeder), through the treachery of Donald.
-John of Fordun (14th century) finally recorded the better known account of the event, that Duncan was "slain at Monthechin by the Earl of Mernys...through the wiles of his uncle Donald".
+In Chronicle of the Picts and Scots (1867), there is a 13th century entry recording that Duncan was killed by Máel Petair (Malpeder), through the treachery of Donald.
+John of Fordun (14th century) finally recorded the better known account of the event, that Duncan was "slain at Monthechin by the Earl of Mernys ... through the wiles of his uncle Donald".

 There are two contradictory accounts about the burial place of Duncan II.
 One reports him buried at Dunfermline Abbey, the other at the isle of Iona.